byh711/BilingualLM-Chatbot/README.md

 ## Key Features

-- **Advanced Language Models**: The chatbot utilizes DialogPT and KoGPT, which are state-of-the-art language models known for their capabilities in generating human-like text based on the input provided.
+- **Advanced Language Models**: The chatbot utilizes DialoGPT and KoGPT2, which are state-of-the-art language models known for their capabilities in generating human-like text based on the input provided.

 - **ONNX Optimization**: To enhance the performance and reduce the latency of the language models, they have been converted to the ONNX format.
 This optimization ensures faster response times, making the chatbot more efficient.